 With all of this in mind, what is the best way to prevent a crisis?
 Quite simply, it comes down to understanding how to manage mental illness at work, which in turn relies on the substance of your relationships with your coworkers.

 While employees are legally protected from having to reveal their mental illness to you, it never hurts to learn how to talk about mental health without overstepping your bounds.
-Openly acknowledging that employees may need mental health care, especially during universally difficult times such as 2020’s pandemic, may seem like a simple step.
+Openly acknowledging that employees may need mental health care, especially during universally difficult times, may seem like a simple step.
 However, normalizing discussions about mental health will encourage employees to seek you out and discuss any problems they may be having that could affect their performance.

 Essentially, by erasing shame around the issue and instead introducing open communication into the company culture, employees will feel better about requesting accommodations in order to reduce work-related stressors.